 The difference between vision and mission

-The primary difference between a vision and a mission statement is the timeline, though there may be overlap between the two.
+The primary difference between a vision and a mission statement is the timeline, though there may be an overlap between the two.
 In general, a mission statement defines what an organization is currently doing, while a vision statement is basically the ultimate goal of what they want to do.
 The mission is what people do to achieve that goal.
 It (mission) vs. why (vision) is

 The mission statement can also be used as a combined management tool.
 This is changeable and the situation or the need for the organization changes.
 The duties, actions, and behaviors of employees should all be under the mission of the organization.
-Because vision statement is a goal that may or may not be incomplete, it is not an effective way to indicate expectations regarding each employee’s behavior and day to day activities.
+Because a vision statement is a goal that may or may not be incomplete, it is not an effective way to indicate expectations regarding each employee’s behavior and day-to-day activities.
 But it does give an employee an idea of what the organization can achieve as a team.
 The philosophy is always thinking ahead and because of this, it cannot be used for the day-to-day operations of a company.

 Companies use different languages at different times to describe the vision and mission statement based on the type of organization.
 For example, companies in the nonprofit sector will often use the term action plan instead of a “mission statement.”
 The original value word is sometimes used instead of “vision statement”.
 No matter what term is used, it is meant to describe the overall goal (mission) and the broader strategy (vision).

 Personal Vision and Mission Statements